DynamoDS/Dynamo-Advance-Steel/readme.md

 This repository contains the source files for the Dynamo Extension for Advance Steel, that connects Dynamo with Advance Steel.

+**Dynamo Extension for Advance Steel** has different branches for different versions of Advance Steel.
+For example, to run it on Advance Steel 2020 you want the **AS2020_2.1.0** branch.

 ### To build the sources:

 1. Prerequisites needed: